oh-hey-world/ohheyworld-platform/README.md

 Oh Hey World is a location sharing platform allowing you to share your location with the people who matter.

+Note the Oh Hey World team is now working on <a href="http://www.horizonapp.co">Horizon, which facilitates private hospitality exchanges for existing communities</a>.

 ## Vision

 Imagine a travel experience like the following...